xdvom03/klaus/documentation.md

 The crawler inside is extremely poor.
 It is not configurable and presumably broken with the new backend.

+# Current corpora

+There is a *trash* folder, meaning content not intended to be found by this system.
+It consists of stuff found way too easily using regular search engines and of questionable quality (content mill SEO-reliant writing, dictionaries, unhelpful guides, etc.).
+For license reasons, only links to websites are provided, so you have to redownload data yourself with (redownload \*classes-folder\*).

 # Used libraries

 Dexador (https://github.com/fukamachi/dexador) for downloading page data.